louisbloom/telnet-gui/KNOWN_ISSUES.md

 Potential solutions that were not attempted:

-- Using a different SDL2 renderer backend (software vs. accelerated)
+- Using the software renderer instead of hardware-accelerated
 - Setting a custom window background color via Windows API
 - Using SDL2's window flags to control resize behavior
 - Investigating SDL2 version-specific behavior